By Charles E. McCracken

 SET TIMES FULFILL GOD’S PLAN

 God has an appointment calendar spanning the course of human history.
-And, before the earth was brought into existence, He scheduled an event and notified man as recorded in Genesis 3:15:
+And, before the earth was brought into existence, He scheduled an event and notified man:

 For millennia, God consistently reiterated the redemptive purpose of His long held appointment.
 He even sent prophets to establish the predetermined time and place for the appointment.
 Then, at the “set time,” God sent His Son to earth as humanity’s promised Savior.